Shock to the System (Billy Idol song): Conception

 "Of course there's an element of 'Wow!' to it.
 The three-quarters of people in L.A. who don't live in Beverly Hills saw one of their number being crapped on by the police and an all-white jury in an all-white neighbourhood.
 They weren't gonna take it anymore and they actually did something about it.
 And, of course, no matter how people feel about it now, there was an element of glee when you saw some guy running off with a pair of Nike sneakers he'd only ever dreamed of having.
 There was a lot of sides to what was going on.
 There was police, civil corruption, fear, race, rape and revolution.
 And there was a man who would be King.
 And we tried to get it all in the song."

 Critical reception

 Upon its release as a single, Terry Staunton of NME described "Shock to the System" as being "essentially 'White Wedding' for the Terminator 2 generation" and noted the "embarrassing lyrics".
 Both the video and song were heavily analyzed for the overtones of racial, sexual, and physical trauma presented within them by Thomas Foster, associate professor at Indiana University, in his 2005 book, The Souls of Cyberfolk.
+"Shock to the System" was ranked one of the best synth-punk songs and examples of the cyberpunk subculture by Gonzaï.